mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ssh.md

 ### Password

-When asked for your password, please use your MCW password, which is used for most MCW resources including email login.
+When prompted, enter your MCW password, which is used for most MCW resources including email login.

-!!! danger " Never share your password"
+!!! danger "Never share your password"
-    MCW corporate policy stricly prohibits sharing of passwords.
-Research Computing staff never has access to your password, and we will never ask you for your password.
+    MCW policy prohibits sharing of passwords.
+Research Computing staff never has access to your password, and will never ask you for your password.

 ### Example login